Be Verbs

 5. You aren't late. (are not = aren't)

-Point 4: Use is and is not for the pronoun she.
+Point 4: Use is and is not with the pronoun she.

 1. Mary is my friend.